 The Governance and Nominating Committee annually reviews the compensation of Trustees in relation to published surveys, other public company disclosures and private polls of entities comparable to Crombie in either size or activities, and recommends adjustments thereto for adoption by the Board.
-Annually, the HRC receives independent advice from Hugessen Consultants on the compensation of certain officers in relation to comparator organizations.
+Annually, the Human Resource Committee receives independent advice from its third party compensation consultant on the compensation of certain officers in relation to comparator organizations.
 The annual and long term performance targets are approved and set by the Board in advance of the fiscal year.
-The Restricted Unit performance targets are developed by the Board for three fiscal year ended with the current fiscal year and evaluated by the Committee.
+The Restricted Unit performance targets are developed by the Board for three fiscal years ended with the current fiscal year and evaluated by the Committee.
 The Performance Unit targets are developed by the Board for the fiscal year three years into the future.

-Reference is made to the disclosure in this circular under the heading "Compensation Discussion and Analysis" and "Total Compensation of Board of Trustees" for additional information on compensation for Crombie's Trustees and Officers.
+Reference is made to the disclosure in this Circular under the heading "Compensation Discussion and Analysis" and "Total Compensation of Board of Trustees" for additional information on compensation for Crombie's Trustees and Officers.